codingsoo/codingsoo.github.io1/pages/software_architecture/introduction_sa.md

 ## Components and Objectives of Software Architecture (SA)

-### Why Do we need SA?
+### Why do we need SA?

 ![compare_architectures](https://wardballoon.github.io/images/compare_architectures.png)

-SA is usually compared to drawing blueprint in architecture.
-If you build dog's house, it doesn't matter you have coworkers, blueprint, complex tools, or well-defined process.
+ SA is usually compared to drawing blueprint in construct architecture.
+If you build dog's house, it doesn't matter you have coworkers, blueprints, complex tools, or well-defined process.
 However, if you want to build your home, you need them all.
 When it comes to tall buildings, a lot of professionals from various area is needed and we need a central control.
-Software is the same as architecture.
-As the software grows in size, so does the software design.
+Same here, as the software grows in size, so does the software design.
 Learning SA teaches us how to draw the design of the software by taking into account a variety of things such as scale, Cost, Schedule, Stake holders, Skills and development teams, Materials and technologies, Risks, Development Process, and so on.
 As software in modern society is becoming more advanced, the importance of software architecture is also being highlighted.

 ### Definition and Objectives of SA

  Software Architecture is the fundamental organization of a system embodied in its components, their relationships to each other and to the environment and the principles guiding its design and evolution.
 [IEEE Standard on the Recommended Practice for Architectural Descriptions, 2000]

 ![sa_goal](https://wardballoon.github.io/images/sa_goal.png)

  The goal of SA is setting certain parameters (design variables) to achieve the best measurable performance (objective function) under given constraints.

 ### Common Aspects in Software Architecture Problem

 - There are multiple solutions to the problem; and the optimal solution is to be identified.
 - There exist one or more objectives to accomplish and a measure of how well these objectives are accomplished (measurable performance).
 - Constraints of different forms (hard, soft) are imposed.
 - There are several key influencing variables.
-The change of their values will influence (either improve or worsen) the “measurable performance” and the degree of violation of the “constraints.
+The change of their values will influence (either improve or worsen) the measurable performance and the degree of violation of the constraints.

 ## Software Modeling